Fixed Mortgage Rate | Understand Your Mortgage Options

 Lock in your rate

 Once approved, your rate is secured.
-Most lenders allow you to lock a rate for 3-6 months before completion, protecting you from market movements during the purchase process.
+Most lenders allow you to lock a rate for 3-6 months before completion.

 3